Custom metrics for EUM Analytics are not supported in on-premise environments.

 When linked to application business transactions, EUM data gives you a complete view of your end users' experience from the client request, through the application environment, and back to the client as the user response.

 You can view EUM performance data in the Controller UI in the User Experience tab.
 From there, you can access information specific to browser applications, mobile applications, or connected devices (IoT applications).

 Some functionality for EUM depends on the AppDynamics Platform Events Service.
-In a SaaS environment, this is managed by AppDynamics, but it is also possible to use this functionality in an on-premises form.
+In a SaaS environment, this is managed by AppDynamics, but it is also possible to use this functionality in an on-premise form.

 To host the Events Service on premises, see:

-If you are adding EUM to an existing on-premises Controller installation, you should evaluate your current configuration's ability to handle the additional load imposed by EUM.
-For more information, see Additional Sizing Considerations.
+If you are adding EUM to an existing on-premise Controller installation, you should evaluate your current configuration's ability to handle the additional load imposed by EUM.
+For more information, see Controller Sizing.

 Access the SaaS EUM Server